tintinrevient/machine-learning-for-human-vision-and-language/lab-assignment-1/README.md

 1. **Validation accuracy**: This model's validation accuracy is 0.7196, which is much lower than the previous model's validation accuracy 0.9889.

 2. **Growth of validation and training accuracy**: For this model, the validation and training accuracy both start at a low value, which is 0.4267 and 0.3137 respectively, and the accuracy increases gradually as the training progresses.
-But for the previous model, the validation and training accuracy both start at a high value, which are above 0.9.
+But for the previous model, the validation and training accuracy both start at a high value, which is above 0.9.
 More specifically, the validation accuracy is 0.975 at epoch 1, while the training accuracy increases rapidly from epoch 1 to epoch 2, from around 0.9 to above 0.96.
 Afterwards they just grow to a very limited extent.

 As to the reason why this difference occurs: